-How Does a Century Egg Taste
+How Does a Black Egg Taste

 It used to be, just the thought of eating a Black Egg (or Century Egg) scared me.
 I love my eggs – scrambled, boiled, poached, sunny side up, over easy or over medium or even deviled.
 I like them Benedict, Migas, burrito, omelet, Florentine, and Ranchero.
 I eat a lot of strange things, but one thing that always scared me a bit was Black eggs, also known as century eggs, preserved egg, hundred-year egg, thousand-year egg, thousand-year-old egg, or millennium eggs in Asia.
 Just the thought of eating something that has been buried in the ground so long as to look rotten goes against my instincts.

-However a few weeks ago, when a friend who’s culinary instincts I respect, told me she liked them I was surprised enough to give them a try.
+However a few weeks ago, when a friend who’s culinary instincts I respect, told me she liked Black Eggs and I was surprised enough to give them a try.
 I was told that legend says that for every one you eat seven years is added to your life.
 Even given that, just looking at the white, which has turned a translucent brown, and the yolk, which has turned a greenish black color was almost enough to stop me but I grabbed my chopsticks, closed my eyes and went for it.
 The “white” was a bit salty tasting and the yolk was almost the consistency of pudding with a slightly sulfurous /ammonia taste.

 How Are Century Eggs Made